SAP-samples/teched2023-AD272/exercises/2_SAPBuildProcessAutomation/README.md

 e.
 In the Overview page of the project, now you can see a Deploy button(if the previous step of Release was successful) <br>
 <br>![Process design](/exercises/2_SAPBuildProcessAutomation/images/Deploy_Project_!8.png)<br>
 f.
 Click on Deploy button , say Next <br>
 g.
-Choose the destination as “RiskManagement_OAUTH” and say Next <br>
+Choose the destination as “RiskManagement_OAUTH” and say Next. <br>
 <br>![Process design](/exercises/2_SAPBuildProcessAutomation/images/Deploy_Project_!9.png)<br>
 h.
 Click on Deploy button <br>
 <br>![Process design](/exercises/2_SAPBuildProcessAutomation/images/Deploy_Project_20.png)<br>